Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 You can plant mint seeds directly in the ground or use cuttings or seedlings instead.

-If you’re planting mint in the ground, prepare the soil by adding organic matter, such as compost or well-rotted manure, to improve its texture and fertility.
+Before planting mint, prepare the soil.
+Mix in organic matter, such as compost or well-rotted manure.
+This will enhance the soil’s texture and fertility.
 You can also grow mint in containers with potting mix enriched with organic matter.

-Plant mint seedlings or cuttings in the soil or container, ensuring they are spaced at least 12 to 18 inches apart to allow for adequate growth.
+Plant mint seedlings or cuttings in the soil or a container, spacing them 12 to 18 inches apart to allow for adequate growth.

 Watering and Maintenance

-Water your mint plants whenever the top inch of soil feels dry to the touch, especially during hot and dry weather conditions.
-However, avoid overhead watering to prevent the foliage from becoming excessively wet, which can increase the risk of fungal diseases.
+Water your mint plants whenever the top inch of soil feels dry to the touch, especially during hot, dry weather.

 Fertilization